JervenBolleman/handlegraph4j-simple/README.md

 That library defines a set of interfaces for "Handle Graphs": genome variation graphs where all access to the graphs is mediated by opaque "handle" objects.

-This is an implementation with in memory datastructures with some optimizations but nothing spectatcular.
-It's existence is just to be able to test the bindings to other implementations and for me too play with.
+## implementation

+This is a very efficient in memory or memory mapped implementation of a handlegraph.
+It can serve 21GB GFA files from under 12GB of RAM, or 6.5 GB byte buffered data structures.
+It is used by [sapfhir-cli](https://github.com/JervenBolleman/sapfhir-cli) to demonstrate that SPARQL queries can be answered quickly over large variation graphs.

 # Usage Instructions